 It has over 500 million users worldwide, and in 2018, ByteDance produced $8.4 billion in revenue, the majority of which came from China.
 It has 1.5 billion monthly active users and 700 million daily active users across all of its applications.

-- Launched In: 2016
+- Launched in: 2016

 - Founders: ByteDance